Susette comes from a big family, where she learned early on about good health maintenance. She eats, works, and lives as "green" as she can.

 Everyone has a father.
 You couldn't have been born without one, if you know what I mean.
 Unfortunately, many dads don't stick around to help their children grow up (for one reason or another).
 However, it is possible to find substitutes and often more than one.
 Take a look at your life, as you read, and see if you can identify some of these figures:

-- Substitute dads––These are the fathers who filled or still fill in the part/s of your life that your biological dad abandoned.
+- Stepdads and Substitute Dads: These are the fathers who filled or still fill in the part/s of your life that your biological dad abandoned.
 You'll often have more than one.
 They could be a stepfather who came around when you were older, an uncle, a big brother, a grandfather, a foster father, a friend's father, or someone you chose when you were an adult to fill that role (e.g. a father-in-law).

-- Male mentors––Whether or not you had a satisfying "real" father, male mentors helped strengthen your survival skills.
+- Male Mentors and Non-Biological Dads: Whether or not you had a satisfying "real" father, male mentors helped strengthen your survival skills.
 They were or are most likely a boss, a special teacher, a priest, or some other nurturing male adult figure who offered security and an expanded understanding of life.

-- Husbands as fathers––Many women marry men who are a lot older than they are, and who act as much like fathers as like husbands.
-Whether or not you have a father figure for yourself, you can still appreciate the fathering qualities of a spouse, friend, or brother who are especially nurturing to their (or your) children.
+- Husbands as Fathers: Many women marry men who are a lot older than they are, and who act as much like fathers as like husbands.
+Whether or not you have a father figure for yourself, you can still appreciate the fathering qualities of a spouse, friend, or brother who is especially nurturing to their (or your) children.

 In the U.S., although there were many attempts beforehand, Father's Day did not become a recognized, official holiday until Richard Nixon signed it into law in 1972.
 Both the public and government officials were afraid that Big Business would co-opt such a celebration and it would lose its meaning.